In this blog post we cover

-The point is to engage a specific targeted audience that will ultimately lead to a sale.
+The point is to engage a specific targeted audience that will ultimately lead to a sale and lead generation.
 This particular act is called content marketing.
 The Content Marketing Institute defines it as “a marketing technique of creating and distributing valuable, relevant and consistent content to attract and acquire a clearly defined audience – with the objective of driving profitable customer action”

 How long has it been around for?

 Content marketing has actually been around for a lot longer than people think.
 People now claim that it was Benjamin Franklin who started it all!
 In 1732, he published his Poor Richard’s Almanac.

 It was primarily a way to promote the printing business that he created.
 This is no different from what companies do today.

 For example, in the 2010s, Lego, the toy manufacturer started venturing into digital media by making movies such as The Lego Movie and The Batman Lego Movie and various video games.
 In 2017, Lego surpassed Mattel as the largest toy manufacturer in the world.
 Content marketing has been evolving for a long time, and with such a large-scale integration with the internet, it is now the new norm.

 42% of B2B marketers say they’re effective at content marketing.
 (Source: CMI)